THE CORTEX COLLECTIVE PHILOSOPHY

 The difference is accessibility.

 When these same systems previously offered structured options, I could navigate them successfully.
 When those options disappeared and were replaced with communication demands that did not align with how my brain processes information, my ability to access the service changed with them.
+That is not a personal failure.

 When systems repeatedly require people to communicate, process information or advocate for themselves in ways that do not align with their needs, the responsibility for adaptation falls back onto the individual.